aZholtikov/ESP-NOW-Gateway/README.md

 ## Attention

 1. ESP-NOW network name must be set same of all another ESP-NOW devices in network.
+2. If encryption is used, the key must be set same of all another ESP-NOW devices in network.
-2. Upload the "data" folder (with web interface) into the filesystem before flashing.
+3. Upload the "data" folder (with web interface) into the filesystem before flashing.
-3. WiFi router must be set on channel 1.
+4. WiFi router must be set on channel 1.

 ## Tested on